 Besides specific keyword research, you should conduct a regular, thorough investigation into your target audience.
 Your website may not be reaching a readership that is converting into a genuine market.

 This is where your bounce rate and an excellent overall SEO strategy tie together.
 You should look more widely at your SEO strategy, considering both your organic and paid-for advertising.

 Optimised content will reach the best audience, which will keep them on your site and which will, in turn, reduce your bounce rate.

 Regularly updating your blog with fresh, relevant content will hugely help to reduce your bounce rate.

-Returning users will steadily begin to outweigh new visitors when readers begin to trust your posts and appreciate the value in the content you are producing.
+Returning users will steadily begin to outweigh new visitors when readers begin to trust your posts and appreciate your content’s value.
 Returning users who come to your site directly are much more likely to browse for longer, helping to bring down the bounce rate.

-ClickSlice is a London SEO agency, where you can hire the best SEO consultant.
+ClickSlice is an award-winning London SEO agency offering SEO strategies for businesses like yours that deliver results.
 We specialise in boosting the search engine rankings of company websites.
 We take an individualistic approach to SEO and work with businesses to develop a plan that works best for their specific situation.

-For more information on how we transform businesses through the power of organic internet traffic, contact ClickSlice today on 020 3287 3638 or email us at email@example.com.
+For more information on how we transform businesses through the power of organic internet traffic, contact ClickSlice today at 020 3287 3638 or email us at email@example.com.